 These meringues were about an inch in diameter and as you can see from image 2 above they were larger than a teacup once they came out of the microwave.

-If you want decorated meringues, dip them in sprinkles before putting in the microwave.
+If you want decorated meringues, dip them in sprinkles before putting them in the microwave.

 I like to stick two meringues together with a little melted chocolate, and spoon melted chocolate on top of the plain ones.
 Be careful when doing this, as these meringues are very fragile.